wunderdogsw/w2/README.md

 React site with hardcoded content, no ssr, no cms

-The point is to kiss.
-Easily hackable by anybody because everything is just code.
+The point is to [https://gph.is/XIGARm](kiss).
+Easily hackable by anybody because everything is hardcoded.
 No need to make complicated UIs for CMS integrations etc.

 ### Usage